nicholaswmin/slotMachine/README.md

-This was written 15 (maybe 13-ish?) years ago when I started coding, I think.
+This was written 15 (maybe 13-ish?) years ago when I started dabbling in JavaScript, I think.

-Enjoy.
+This is by far the most badly written and ridiculous project I've ever laid my hands on.
+It's also the most starred.

+Enjoy - this is my magnum opus.

 ### SlotMachine.js